tevador/RandomX/doc/specs.md

 Floating point registers `e0`-`e3` are the "multiplicative" registers, which can be the destination of floating point multiplication, division and square root instructions.
 Their value is always positive.

 `ma` and `mx` are the memory registers.
 Both are 32 bits wide. `ma` contains the memory address of the next Dataset read and `mx` contains the address of the next Dataset prefetch.
+The values of `ma` and `mx` registers are always aligned to be a multiple of 64.

 The 2-bit `fprc` register determines the rounding mode of all floating point operations according to Table 4.3.1.
 The four rounding modes are defined by the IEEE 754 standard.